yk-sgr/website-old2/src/content/blog/configure-go-applications.md

 }
 ```

+This code defines a `Config` struct that includes three configuration values, namely `Debug`, `PostgresDSN`, and `Port`.
+The `LoadConfig` function uses `godotenv` to load any values specified in a local `.env` file (if one exists), and `envconfig` to populate the `Config` struct with any environment variables that match the struct tags.

-If you have sucessfully built your configuration struct you can initialize your config as following:
+Once you've successfully loaded your configuration struct, you can initialize your config as follows:

 *main.go*
 ```go